Hidden-charm $uds\,c\bar c$ pentaquarks as flavor eigenstates in a constituent quark model: Formalism

 In this work we restrict ourselves to total orbital angular momentum $L^2=0$, corresponding to the $J^P=1/2^{-}$ state assigned experimentally to the $P_{cs}(4338)$ pentaquark ~\cite{LHCb:2022ogu}.
 Under this assumption, the spatial part of the trial wave function should depend only on the set of inter-particle distances, what makes it symmetric under permutations of the spatial coordinates.
 To fulfill this requirement, we adopt the Jastrow-type ansatz,

 where the coefficients $a_{ij}$ are chosen so as to satisfy the cusp conditions derived from the Coulomb-like part of the interquark interaction for each pair of constituents.
-The spin sector is constructed by coupling the spins of the five quarks to the desired total spin $S=1/2$ and thus there are 5 possible (degenerate) spin wavefunctions.
+This is the function compatible with the $L^2=0$ construction with the lowest number of nodes, that it should produce the lowest masses \cite{hammond} for the pentaquarks.
+The spin sector is constructed by coupling the spins of the five quarks to the desired total spin $S=1/2$ to produce the 5 possible (degenerate) spin wavefunctions.
 On the other hand, the total wavefunction has to be colorless.
-For a 5-quark system, there are 3 linearly independent such configurations, all of them included in the calculation.
+For a 5-quark system, there are 3 linearly independent such degenerate configurations.

 Special care must be taken when defining the flavor wave function.
 Both $udsc\bar c$ pentaquark candidates, $P_{cs}(4338)$ and $P_{cs}(4459)$, have been observed as enhancements in the $J/\psi\,\Lambda$ invariant-mass distribution.
 This implies that both pentaquarks should have isospin $I=0$.
 The three eigenfunctions of the isospin operator with eigenvalue equal to zero are: